hackclub/hackclub/playbook/workshops/cloud9/README.md

 To create a new workspace you can either select the create a new workspace option under workspaces, or click the new workspace button at the top right of your screen.

-Next set your workspace name to *HTML CSS and Javascript Basics*, and your description to *Learning to use HTML CSS and Javascript together*.
+Next set your workspace name to *html css and javascript basics*, and your description to *learning to use html css and javascript together*.
 Make your workspace public, skip the *Clone from Git or Mercurial URL* option and set your template to *Custom*.
 Finally click the *Create Workspace* button at the bottom of your page and you should be prompted to this screen.